21 Unmissable Things to do in Wroclaw, Poland

 Enjoy a cup of coffee at a hip coffee shop

-Green Caffè Nero is one of the largest Polish coffee shop chains, offering the best Italian coffee, natural food, tasty cakes, and a friendly atmosphere in all of its branches.
-Its cafes are designed and co-created with local artisans and artists, making each a unique place on its own.
+Green Caffè Nero is one of the largest Polish coffee shop chains.
+It offers the best Italian coffee, natural food, tasty cakes, and a friendly atmosphere in all of its branches.
+Its cafes are designed and co-created with local artisans and artists, making each a unique place.

 Their cafes have plenty of space and comfortable furniture for you to sit down, relax, and intake the city’s atmosphere while sipping a delicious coffee.